20 Jun Vacation for the Birds | June 2017

 For example, you might:

-Check the local Audubon Chapter for activities near your destination.
+✅ Check the Audubon Chapter for activities near your destination.
 Start at: Audubon Near You

-Learn how to take better vacation photos in my photo class, June 25, 2017, 1 to 4:00 PM at the Fullerton Arboretum.
+✅ Learn how to take better vacation photos in my (revised, improved, better-than-ever) next Photo Class, Sept.
+9, 2018, from 1 to 4:00 PM at the Fullerton Arboretum.
 Find details at: Photo Class

 Here’s an outstanding book about bird conservation: Bird Conservation